Origins of the Computer

 transcription and translation services LondonThe concept of a programmable computer came from an English mechanical engineer, Charles Babbage, considered the ‘father of the computer’, in the early 19th Century.
 After working on his revolutionary ‘Difference Engine’ designed to aid in navigational calculations, in 1833 he conceptualised the ‘Analytical Engine’ that had a much more general design.
 Data input to the machine was done through punched cards.
 For output, the machine would have a printer, curve plotter, and bell.

 All the parts were made by hand, this being a real issue with a machine consisting of thousands of parts.
-Eventually, the British government rescinded their funding of the project due to Babbage’s constant changes of design that were meant to add sophistication to the device – the device itself was considered 100 years ahead of its time.
-Eventually, in 1988, Charles’ son, Henry, completed a simplified version of the ‘Analytical Engine’.
+Eventually, the British government rescinded their funding of the project due to Charles Babbage constantly changing/developing the design, which was meant to add sophistication to the device – the device itself was considered 100 years ahead of its time.
+Eventually, in 1988, Charles Babbage’s son, Henry, completed a simplified version of the ‘Analytical Engine’, considered the world’s first computer.

 The Modern Computer